Capitals fall to Penguins in OT thriller that sends both teams to playoffs

 Pittsburgh, winner of eight of its previous 11, responded with the game’s next two goals — Kasperi Kapanen beat Capitals goaltender Vitek Vanecek from the left circle after picking off a rare giveaway by Nicklas Backstrom with 4:33 left in the first period, and then Frederick Gaudreau scored with 11:28 left in the second.

-The Capitals’ defensemen, who entered the night with an NHL-best 122 combined points, continued to produce more offense as the contest wore on — including a game-tying goal from Dmitry Orlov, whose slap shot ricocheted off the iron and off the back of Penguins goaltender Tristan Jarry to tie the game less than a minute after Gaudreau’s goal.
+The Capitals’ defensemen, who entered the night with an NHL-best 122 combined points, continued to produce more offense as the contest wore on — including a game-tying goal from Dmitry Orlov, whose slap shot ricocheted off the iron and off the back of Penguins goaltender Tristan Jarry to tie the score less than a minute after Gaudreau’s goal.

 Schultz found himself with another opportunity to set up a teammate later in the second period, feeding Daniel Sprong for a goal in front of the net to give Washington a 3-2 lead with 4:53 left in the second.